WestiferRobin/hedron/README.md

 - Board Integration: 100 Hedrons vs 100 Hedrons
     - Simulation needs to be the same as if a player does it
         - Speed up version of a player game
+    - Camera
+        - Make it like Sims and XCOM
     - Board Grid Tests
         - Space Size:
             - Default 10x10